Deepakdekisugi/Javascript_Games/README.md

 ## Acknowledgments

 The Games Repository owes its existence to the countless developers who have contributed their time, knowledge, and creativity to the field of game development.
 Special thanks to the open-source community for sharing their game projects and inspiring others to learn and create.

-this comment is only to save my streaks.